itsmebhavin/nestjs-microservice-example/README.md

 Example code for nestjs microservice using REDIS

 ## Looking for Microservices using gRPC?
+(New 2022 solution using microservices written in nest.js and asp.net core using gRPC.
+Also has gateway api written in nest.js)
 *** https://github.com/itsmebhavin/nestjs-microservices-gRPC-example

 ## Description